A civic number is a number assigned to a property by a municipal government.

 However, they will normally just direct you to your municipal government office.

-In some cases, there may be an easier option.
+In some cases, there may be an easier option such as an online civic address finder.

 Lastly, emergency management organizations such as Emergency Management Ontario may also be able to assist you.